maaretp/ExploratoryTestingBook/manuscript/07_Exploring_Gilded_Rose.md

   * One test one requirement isn’t a thing.
 They are a messy network of dependencies.

 There is no easy recipe for testing any application.
 Stop to think.
 Approach from different angles.
 Check and double-check.
-And don’t hide in your corner, maximise your chances of getting to the right information by working with the others.
+And don’t hide in your corner, maximize your chances of getting to the right information by working with the others.